 3. Understand shipping rules and regulations

-Some temperature-sensitive products may be subject to certain FDA and DEA restrictions, especially healthcare-related and/or pharmaceutical products.
+Some temperature-sensitive products may be subject to certain FDA-certified warehouses or regulations and/or DEA restrictions, especially healthcare-related and/or pharmaceutical products.
 Major shipping carriers, like UPS, provide specialized shipping solutions specifically for these types of products that may become harmful if exposed to extreme temperatures.

 ShipBob: a temperature-controlled 3PL solution